HackYourFuture-CPH/program/courses/Backend/databases/week1/README.md

 ## Session Learning Goals

 By the end of this session, you will be able to:
-- [ ] Create an entity relationship diagram from a qualitative description of data requirements
+- [ ] Create an entity relationship diagram from a description of data requirements
 - [ ] Translate an entity relationship diagram into a database schema
 - [ ] Build CRUD functionality using SQL statements (INSERT INTO, UPDATE, DELETE)
 - [ ] Use foreign keys to establish relationships between tables